-Thinking about your business’ next piece of visual art or designing for any purpose is so much more fun and fulfilling if you can integrate meaningful messages — also known as content — into your creative process.
-Here are all the things Laurelow considers before beginning a project.
+Thinking about your business’ next piece of visual art or design will be so much more fun and fulfilling if you and your creative professional can integrate meaningful messages — also known as content — into the creative process.
+The following is how Laurelow encourages clients to interpret inspiration before beginning a project.

 No matter how you experience the world, you feel significant emotions from each moment to the next; they are foundational to how we all interpret our surroundings.

 Certain colors, for example, are known for triggering specific emotions.
 Decide which of those plus the following emotional associations make sense to you, but give yourself room to generate other ideas.